 Schizoaffective disorder is an illness defined by a course that combines significant affective and psychotic symptoms.
-The DSM definition requires the presence of schizophrenia symptoms concurrent with the mood symptoms (depression or mania), and lasting for a considerable part of a 1-month period.
+The Diagnostic and statistical manual of mental disorders (DSM) definition requires the presence of schizophrenia symptoms concurrent with the mood symptoms (depression or mania), and lasting for a considerable part of a 1-month period.
 Schizoaffective disorder is further classified as manic type (when manic symptoms are prominent) or depressive type (when only schizophrenia and major depressive symptoms have been present).

-The ICD-10 definition requires the presence of prominent affective and psychotic symptoms, either at the same time or within a few days of each other.
+The WHO International statistical classification of diseases and related health problems, 10th revision (ICD-10) definition requires the presence of prominent affective and psychotic symptoms, either at the same time or within a few days of each other.
 A schizoaffective episode is diagnosed only when the patient does not meet criteria for either schizophrenia or a depressive or manic episode.
 Schizoaffective disorder is further classified as manic type when manic or mixed symptoms are prominent; or a depressive type when only schizophrenia and depressive symptoms have been present.

 Associate Clinical Professor of Psychiatry